Ghana Weather Alert: Thunderstorms, Strong Winds to Hit Coastal Areas Today, May 25

 - A rainstorm moving from the Gulf of Guinea is expected to bring cloudiness and varying intensities of rainfall over southern Ghana

-- Officials warned that the storms could be accompanied by moderate to strong winds, urging residents to take precautions
+- Officials also warned that the storms could be accompanied by moderate to strong winds, urging residents to take precautions

 Residents in coastal and inland areas of Ghana should brace for thunderstorms and possible rainfall from this morning into the afternoon, according to the Ghana Meteorological Agency.